-Clinical manifestations of drug intoxication with hallucinogenic substances

-Mescaline is a hallucinogenic alkaloid that is obtained from peyote cactus or synthesized in the laboratory.
-Mescaline is very similar in its effects to LSD and psilocybin, disrupting the normal functioning of the sensory organs within two hours of taking it, there may be partial or complete loss of vision, but all the other sensory organs of the subject are aggravated.
+Clinical manifestations of drug intoxication with hallucinogenic substances psilocybin, disrupting the normal functioning of the sensory organs within two hours of taking it, there may be partial or complete loss of vision, but all the other sensory organs of the subject are aggravated.
 There are certain changes in perception.
 For example, objects may appear to float in a liquid, and an addict may make movements that resemble a bird in flight.
 He may be afraid of himself, the feeling of fear and danger is compounded by a painful perception of the color of the surrounding objects.